pixie-io/blog.px.dev/content/blog/grpc-c-tracing/index.md

 The key parameters to note are `grpc_chttp2_stream` and `grpc_slice`, which contain the associated stream and the freshly received data buffer (=slice), respectively.
 The stream object will matter to us when we get to retrieving headers a bit later, but for now, the slice object contains the raw data we are interested in.

 **Tracing outgoing data** proved to be a bit harder.
-Most of the functions in the ingress flow are inlined, so finding a good probing spot turned out to be challenging.[^4]
+Most of the functions in the egress flow are inlined, so finding a good probing spot turned out to be challenging.[^4]

 ::: div image-xl
 <svg title="Central functions of the egress flow.
 All of the Flush_x functions are inlined in the compiled binary." src='tracing-outgoing-data.png' />